-Use lines 15a through 15i only for assets placed in service during the tax year beginning in 1997 and depreciated under the General Depreciation System, except for automobiles and other listed property (which are reported in Part V).
+Use lines 15a through 15i only for assets placed in service during the tax year beginning in 1999 and depreciated under the General Depreciation System (GDS), except for automobiles and other listed property (which are reported in Part V).

 Column (a).
-Determine which property you acquired and placed in service during the tax year beginning in 1997.
+Determine which property you acquired and placed in service during the tax year beginning in 1999.
 Then, sort that property according to its classification (3-year property, 5-year property, etc.) as shown in column (a) of lines 15a through 15i.
 The classifications for some property are shown below.
-For property not shown, see Determining the classification on this page.
+For property not shown, see Determining the classification on page 4.

-- A race horse that is more than 2 years old at the time it is placed in service. - Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)) placed in service after August 5, 1997.
+A race horse that is more than 2 years old at the time it is placed in service.

+- Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).

-- Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi).
+- Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a residential rental real estate activity.